The

 Super Cinema Movie Poster Cards (Due emme Publishing, 1996) 144 different full color movie posters on oversized cards.
 Several were monster movies, many were not.
 Measured 3 1/8 x 3 15/16".
 Back facts in Italian or Spanish.
 Retail: $20.

-Survival of Star Colony 9 (Geo Bassett & Co, UK, ?)
-50 color mini-card (1 3/8" x 2 1/2) set telling the story of a space traveler condemned to a dangerous penal colonly, where he teams up with an alien to fight the hostile creatures that infest that planet.
-Retail Uncertain.
+Survival of Star Colony 9 (Geo Bassett & Co, UK, 1979) 50 color mini-card (1 3/8" x 2 1/2) set telling the story of a space traveler condemned to a dangerous penal colony, where he teams up with an alien to fight the monstrous creatures that infest that planet.
+Decent story, but bland cartoon style art.
+Retail: $30

 Tales of the Crypt (Cardz, 1993) 110 color card set with images from the HBO TV series.
-Most the images are the Crypt-keeper in various outfits (not freeze frames from the show.)
+Most the images are photos of the Crypt-keeper in various outfits (not freeze frames from the show.)
 30 of the cards feature covers from the comic books.
+See back.
 Various chase cards offered.
 Retail: $12

 Team Spirits (UNUSUALLY FUNNY FACTORY LTD, 1990 (UK)) Collection of slightly smaller (2 7/8 x 1 15/16") British cards of semi-goofy monster cartoons doing sports, ie Olympics.
 Contains goofy statistics or a short tale on the back.
-There were 40 in the series, but it is uncertain if card #23 was produced.
+There were 40 in the series.
 You can see card #9, #18, #19, and #20.
 There was also another series of 18 blank back monsters without the sports theme included as chase cards, numbered X of 18, but it is not certain if these are the first series of Team Spirits or another series called Monster Olympics.
 They may be reissues of an earlier series, as some look very old and others are laminated.
 The company name was listed as "The Unusually Funny Factory Ltd. 4 Slaid Hill Court, Leeds, LS17 87J".
-If you have an AOL browser, you may be able to open this image open this image of both series side by side.
+Retail: Unknown (Low supply, low demand.)

 Terror Cards (Necroscope, 2004) 50 card set of various scream queens and monsters from modern off-title horror flicks.
 They were sold in 12 pack boxes (cello packs) and included up to 3 different screen queen inserts (1 per 42 packs) and various autographs.
 Retail: $8